 We can’t deny that Google Chrome is the most popular web browser available today.
-To surpass Internet Explorer is no doubt a great achievement, but that doesn’t mean Chrome is without its problems.
+That doesn’t mean Chrome is without its problems.
 Having no sound or audio is one of them!

 No sound in Chrome